So they went ahead and did it.

 Should the new prime minister somehow manage to stave off Scottish and Irish secession and cobble together some kind of government from this mess, Britons will still feel the pinch of recession, stagnation and lost opportunity.
 They will still be safe: the nuclear umbrella of NATO ensures as much.
 But they may not feel so.

-This story originally appeared at Geopolitics Made Super, June 29, 2016.
+This story first appeared at Geopolitics Made Super, June 29, 2016.